MackHeller/project-team-24-public/deliverables/iteration-02.plan.md

  * If you include charts/diagrams, make sure to explain what they represent.
  * If you're maintaining a to-do list, make sure to mention which tool you're using, how you are prioritizing items and how items get assigned to team members.

+ - Link to issue post with responsibilities for this iteration: https://github.com/csc301-fall-2016/project-team-24/issues/11

 ## Product